Loading organizations...

 Key people at Fanery.

-Fanery was founded by Manan Mehta (Co-Founder).
+Fanery was founded in 2014 by Manan Mehta (Co-Founder).

 Key people at Fanery.

-Fanery was founded by Manan Mehta (Co-Founder).
+Fanery was founded in 2014 by Manan Mehta (Co-Founder).

 Finery LA is a fashion company specializing in designing and manufacturing uniforms for hospitality, culinary, and cultural spaces, positioning itself as the "anti-uniform" since 2013.[2]
 It builds tailored collections and bespoke assortments that blend modern style, craftsmanship, and brand identity, serving iconic hotels, resorts, restaurants, and creative partners worldwide, such as Amangiri.[2]
 Finery solves the problem of outdated, rigid uniforms by creating versatile, elevated pieces that unify teams while expressing unique values, with a proud AAPI-owned mission to uplift minority communities across its operations.[2]